slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On marriage

 <!--
-> *"By all means marry: If you get a good wife, you'll become happy; if you get a bad one, you'll become a philosopher." -- Socrates*
 > *"Marriage is the process of finding out what kind of man your wife would have preferred."*
-> *"When should a man marry?
-A young man, not yet; an elder man, not at all." -- Sir Francis Bacon*
-> *"When a woman marries again it is because she detested her first husband.
-When a man marries again, it is because he adored his first wife." -- Oscar Wilde*
-> *"Alimony is a system by which, when two people make a mistake, one of them continues to pay for it." -- Peggy Joyce*
+> *"Alimony is a system by which, when two people make a mistake, one of them continues to pay for it." -- Peggy Joyce* -->
-> *"If you are afraid of loneliness, don't marry."
--- Anton Chekhov*
--->

 > *"Men marry women with the hope they will never change.
 Women marry men with the hope they will change.
 Invariably they are both disappointed."